 To date we have entered into around 30 collaborations, with top pharma and biopharma companies, U.S. biotechnology companies, leading academic institutes and technology providers.
 Our picodroplet technology has supported a broad range of different projects, helping save time, money and resources while achieving high quality results.

 Interested in learning more?
-Here’s what we’ve helped to achieve in some of our collaborations over the last two years:
+Here’s what we’ve helped to achieve in some of our collaborations over the last three years:

 - One of the Top 10 pharma companies was looking to screen at least 1 billion bacteria to identify and isolate antibiotic-resistant clones.
 Performed as part of a Collaboration, we screened >1 billion bacteria in a working day.

 - A leading UK academic institute was looking to develop tools that enable high-throughput miniaturised mass spectrometric analysis for the profiling of synthetic design libraries.
 We formed a grant consortium with them and won grant funding from Innovate UK for this project and results generated so far have been presented at numerous conferences.

 - A Top 10 pharma company wanted to screen at least 1 million B-cells and/or 200,000 CHO cells.
 As a result, they purchased a set of Research Instruments from us.

 - A global biopharma company was looking to dramatically increase its rate of discovery of potential therapeutic antibodies and, as such, needed to increase the number of antibody-producing cells being screened at least 100-fold.
 The company signed up as a Technology Access Partner for Cyto-Mine® and has since committed to multiple instrument purchases.